itsashishrath/GeoGuide_Bot/README.md

 ## Acknowledgments

 I would like to express my gratitude to the eYRC team for providing this incredible opportunity to explore the fascinating worlds of robotics, computer vision, and machine learning.
-Special thanks to my teammate [Keshav Joshi](https://github.com/itskeshav01/) for their invaluable support and collaboration throughout this project.
+Special thanks to my teammate [Keshav Joshi](https://github.com/itskeshav01/) for his invaluable support and collaboration throughout this project.